Darelife/DevsocModule3/README.md

 # Devsoc Module 3
-A backend server for a movie booking website
+A backend server for a movie booking website, using expressJs